jorge-cardoso/lss-usdl/LSS-USDL-v2/README.md

   lss-usdl:isPerformedBy :Sender .
 ```

 For the interactions created, we can now define the control flow that exists between them.
 We start by adding a control flow element to the service system previously constructed.
-In the following example, two contol flow elements are created:
+In the following example, a contol flow element is created:

 ```
 :ExpressMailDelivery a lss-usdl:ServiceSystem ;